Creating a Portfolio: Advice from Magnum

 Here, Magnum photographers and professionals from Magnum offer advice on how to get the best out of an encounter that, on average, might take only 15 to 20 minutes.

-You can learn about all forthcoming Magnum workshops, here.
+You can learn about all forthcoming Magnum educational opourtunities, as well as Magnum’s online on-demand photographic courses, here.

 Expectations and goals